RocketCommunicationsInc/astro-uxds/_content/patterns/forms-and-validation.md

 ## Validation

 Validation ensures that data is properly entered into an Input Field or Form.
-It alerts users to data errors, required input and prompts them to make corrections.
+It alerts users to data errors, required input, and prompts them to make corrections.

 Input Fields, Checkboxes and Select Menus can be configured to require user input and to enforce specific data formats.
 Once configured, these elements can provide validation as users move through a group of controls, such as a form, within a Dialog Box or Pane.
 Validation is then employed a second time when “Apply” or “OK” is selected.